Edward River canoe and kayak trail

 Murray Valley Regional Park

-Edward River canoe and kayak trail in Murray Valley National Park is a great paddling spot with camping, picnic, and swimming opportunities.
-It's also equipped with a wheelchair-accessible kayak launch.
+Edward River canoe and kayak trail winds through both Murray Valley National and Regional Parks.
+It's a great paddling spot with camping, picnic, and swimming opportunities.
+Edward River Bridge picnic area is an ideal start point and has a wheelchair-accessible kayak launch.

 - Murray Valley Regional Park

 - 2 days

 It's a good idea to let someone know where you're going.
 Fill in a trip intention form to send important details about your trip to your emergency contact.

 - What to